scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Self
 - **Duration:** concentration, 10 minutes

 You tap in to the latent mana in your surroundings, empowering your spells.
-Make a spellcasting roll against 4 Terrible dice, on success you may reroll up to 5 dice betwen your spellcasting and spell damage rolls for the duration.
+Make a spellcasting roll against 4 Terrible dice, on success you may reroll up to 5 dice between your spellcasting and spell damage rolls for the duration.
 Holding this connection is both mentally and physically exhausting.
 Should the spell end due to losing concentration you take 1 level of exhaustion, or 2 levels if you critically fail the concentration check.

 Add a proficiency die for every level above 6th.